The Rule Of Thumb For Retirement Income

 The important thing to remember here is to be realistic.
 Take a look at your home, vehicles, and/or other assets you possess and see if everything is absolutely necessary, or if downsizing could be an option for you.
 There’s nothing wrong with downsizing if it could help contribute to income.
 Creating a visual timeline for your income needs throughout your retirement length could help to be proactive in planning.

 These are just a few ways to help kick-start your retirement income planning.
 It’s always important to do your research, discuss with your loved ones, and have a game plan.
-If you have any retirement or financial related questions, call our office or stop by anytime.
+If you have any retirement or financial related questions, call or stop by The Resource Center anytime.

 Investing involves risk, including the potential loss of principal.
 The information contained in this material is believed to be reliable, but accuracy and completeness cannot be guaranteed; it is not intended to be used as the sole basis for financial decisions.